 I love the paintings of Emily Carr, one of Canada’s most renowned painters who lived among First Nations and painted their villages, totem poles and way of life in the early 1900s.

-I combined both interests by exploring the islands and touring a site Carr knew, called Skedans, with Moresby Explorers.
+My eco travels have led me to explore the islands and touring a site Carr knew, called Skedans, with Moresby Explorers.

-With them, I took a day’s boat trip to Louise Island, and marvelled at seeing some of the exact totem poles she depicted.
+With them, I took a day’s boat trip to Louise Island and marvelled at seeing some of the exact totem poles she depicted.
 What’s even more intriguing is that Haida Watchmen guard all the sacred sites, and interpret them to visitors.

 Gwaii Haanas National Park Reserve and Haida Heritage Site operated by Parks Canada is part of Haida Gwaii.
 Just getting there is an adventure: go by air from Victoria or Vancouver, or hop on a BC Ferry from Prince Rupert.

 As you approach, Pacific Ocean mists may swirl about Haida Gwaii or you may be dazzled by a blue-sky ocean day’s sheer glory.